basti564/Stop-Calling-Me/README.md

 - This project is completely open source and it will be kept like it in the future
 - The source code can be found [here](https://github.com/basti564/Stop-Calling-Me) on GitHub
 ## Drawback
 Sadly iOS doesn't give sandboxed apps the possibility to take over the phone functionallity of iDevices, so we need to make each call manually.
-(I'll try to look into PrivateFrameworks that could give us this capability and make an definitely non-appstore build)
 ## TODO
 - Add phone number length check
 - Add complete compatibility for sub iOS 13.0